How a global alcoholic drinks manufacturer creates more sales and achieves a 26% uplift in sales.

-This Global alcoholic beverage group sells their brands in venues and locations around the world.
-Most venues stock multiple brands of each spirit, so there is stiff competition to ensure that the consumer chooses your brand above all of the other brands that are on offer.
+This Global alcoholic beverage group sells its brands in venues and locations around the world.
+Most venues stock multiple brands of each spirit, so there is stiff competition to ensure that the consumer chooses their brands above all of the other brands that are on offer.

-The person who is representing the brand within the venue is the bar and wait staff who are the ones interacting with the consumer.
+The people who are representing the brand within the venue are the bar and wait staff who are the ones interacting with the consumer.

 Stoking Consumer Imagination

 If not given any direction, many consumers will simply order something that they have had before, and usually the generic version:

 The staff who are taking their order may not be aware of the choices behind the bar or may rely on the knowledge of the bartender, who may not be the one taking the order.
 This lack of information for both parties can result in consumers being given a random assignment of brand for their drink.

 Struggling to Stand Out